 Byzantine Chant Classes at St. Nicholas

 In order to help more people learn and become involved with our music ministry, we will be offering classes in Byzantine chant.
-Classes will take place on Saturdays at 5pm, beginning July 17.
+Classes take place on Wednesdays at 5pm.
 If you are interested in learning and helping out, please feel free to attend!
 No prior knowledge of Byzantine chant is necessary or expected.

 Resources for Chanters

-- AGES Digital Chant Stand - Includes the text of all the daily services of the Orthodox Church, along with musical scores and recordings
+- GOA Digital Chant Stand - Includes the text of all the daily services of the Orthodox Church, along with musical scores and recordings

 - The Divine Music Project at St. Anthony's Monastery - Includes scores for Orthodox hymns from throughout the year, as well as learning resources